 - Make sure they floss (or use a floss pick) after brushing their teeth.

 - Monitor their intake of starchy and/or sugary snacks and drinks to lessen the risk of tooth decay and gum disease.
 Don’t forget to have them brush their teeth shortly after the snack and especially before bed.

-Did you know that bad oral hygiene could lead to several illnesses or diseases, particularly in older adults and seniors?
+Did you know that bad oral hygiene can affect several illnesses or diseases, particularly in seniors?

-Here are just a few illnesses that could be caused by poor oral hygiene:
+Here are just a few ways poor oral hygiene can affect their health:

 Research from Yale University School of Medicine has shown that poor oral health may be a risk factor in a person developing pneumonia.
 Pneumonia is an infection that causes one or both lungs to become inflamed, leading to symptoms such as cough with mucus (or phlegm), plus fever, chills, and difficulty breathing.
 People who are susceptible to developing pneumonia are infants and young children, as well as older adults over the age of 65.
 Good oral hygiene can help prevent bacteria found in the mouth and throat from being breathed into the lungs.

 People with diabetes are at a higher risk of severe gum disease, which in advanced cases, can lead to pain, abscess, and loosening or even loss of teeth.
 You can help the person in your care keep gum disease at bay by promoting good dental hygiene, regular visits to the dentist or dental hygienist, and keeping the diabetes under control through diet and following their diabetes management plan.